 Following a move to Scotland, I completed my LLM in Human Rights at Glasgow Graduate Law School.
 My dissertation, for which I obtained a distinction, examined disabled children’s human rights to education and health in the UK.
-I successful completed my PhD thesis ‘UK Paediatricians’ Decision Making for Severely Disabled Children, A socio-legal analysis’ at Edinburgh University Law School in 2018.
+I successfully completed my PhD thesis ‘UK Paediatricians’ Decision Making for Severely Disabled Children, A socio-legal analysis’ at Edinburgh University Law School in 2018.

-While in Scotland I was also a director and trustee of the Scottish Alliance for Children's Rights; the Scottish Chair and UK trustee and director for Contact A Family and served on several committees of the National Clinical Network for Children with Exceptional Health Needs, as well a Scottish Government advisory group on training health professionals.
-I also served on NHS Lothian’s Equality and Human Rights Committees and gave workshops for health professionals on health and human rights.
+While in Scotland I was a director and trustee of the Scottish Alliance for Children's Rights; the Scottish Chair and UK trustee and director for Contact A Family and served on several committees of the National Clinical Network for Children with Exceptional Health Needs, as well a Scottish Government advisory group on training health professionals.
+I also served on NHS Lothian’s Equality and Human Rights Committee and gave workshops for health professionals on health and human rights.

-My book chapter entitled ‘In Whose Best Interests?’ in ‘Ethics from the Ground Up’ edited by Wintrup J, Biggs H, Brannelly T, Fenwick A, et al, was published in September 2018.
-I am also the co-author of statutory and operational guidance published jointly by the Dfe and DHSC entitled ‘Child death review: statutory and operational guidance (England)’ on 15th October 2018.
+My commissioned book chapter entitled Disabled young people’s participation in end-of-life decisions, In Brady L.M. (ed) Embedding young people’s participation in health services: new approaches.
+Bristol: The Policy Press, is currently under review and due for publication in Autumn 2020.
+I am also the co-author of statutory and operational guidance published jointly by the Dfe and DHSC entitled ‘Child death review: statutory and operational guidance (England)’ in October 2018.

 I work closely with health professionals.
 I have served on many health-related national expert advisory, guideline and research committees, including CH-UK Expert Group on Child Epilepsy Death; Royal College of Paediatrics & Child Health (RCPCH) Ethics & Law Committee and national council; NICE End of Life Care for Children Expert Guidelines Committee, the subsequent NICE quality standards committee and NCEPOD Child Chronic Neuro-disability advisory committee.